doubtfire-lms/docs.formatif.io/guides/staff/view-class-information.md

 # Task List

 The task list simply lists each of the tasks in a unit.
-After logging into Doubtfire, and selecting a unit, from the top-left menu, select _task list_:
+After logging into Formatif, and selecting a unit, from the top-left menu, select _task list_:

 ![Task List Select](/guides/view-class-information/task-list.png)